 The Best Places for a Ski Trip near Los Angeles

 You may not immediately associate Los Angeles with skiing, but this coastal city lies near many beautiful mountain ranges.
 You can find several ski resorts less than three hours from downtown LA, and if you’re willing to venture a bit farther north, your group can experience a full-service ski resort.
 National Charter Bus would love to help you plan your next ski trip with your school group or team-building exercise with your coworkers.
-Just give us a call at 323-201-2618 to book transportation to one of these ski resorts near LA.
+Just give us a call at 323-201-2618 to book transportation and a free quote to one of these ski resorts near LA.

 Situated in the Angeles National Forest and just 1.5 hours from LA, Mountain High Ski Resort opened back in 1937, making it one of the oldest resorts in America.
 Today, it has 14 lifts and 3 distinct ski areas—North, with lessons and bunny slopes for beginners; East, with blue hills ideal for intermediate skiers; and West, with black diamond runs for advanced athletes.